 If you take strangers into the paddock with bulls, keep a careful watch and sometimes bulls are very territorial at mating time and don’t like what appears to them to be new threats.
 There’s nothing more unpredictable than a friendly bull!
 All bulls should have been dehorned as calves regardless of breed!

 All leased bulls coming on to your property should have been tested for TB and BVD.
 All reputable suppliers of leased bulls are highly reliable and guarantee this now.
 They will immediately replace a bull with any problems.

 It’s very important to make sure bulls are serving properly and that cows are cycling regularly and returning to oestrus.
 If cows are not holding to service, then consult your veterinarian for prompt action.
 Every cycle missed delays calving next year by at least three weeks.

 If results are poor, the first thing to check is the accuracy of heat detection – so get help if you are not confident about this.
 It can be a big problem with a single cow on her own with no other cattle to interact with to show mounting behaviour, so you can decide when she is coming on and going off heat, and hence the best time for insemination.
 A friendly heifer may mount you so be watchful when at close quarters!

 Theileria gained a lot of publicity last year but it seems to have gone quiet as an issue this year.
-Theileria is a protozoan parasite, which cycles inside the life cycle of cattle ticks and has been a new threat on North Island farms causing anaemia, loss of appetite and depression and it will surely spread to the South Island with the movement of cattle.
+Theileria is a protozoan parasite, which cycles inside the life cycle of cattle ticks and has been a new threat on North Island farms causing anaemia, loss of appetite and depression and it’s feared that it will spread to the South Island with the movement of cattle.
 It can also be spread by wildlife such as rabbits and hares and even domestic pets.
 If you have ticks on your block, and new stock arrive with ticks carrying Theileria, then your ticks and your farm will be permanently affected.
 Talk to your vet about the current situation.
 DairyNZ produced an excellent booklet on the topic.